-O GEOPH 620 Rock Physics ★3 (fi 6) (either term, 3-0-0).

-GEOPH 623 Inverse Problems in Geophysics $\star$ 3 (fi 6) (either term, 3-0-0).
+GEOPH 623 Inverse Problems in Geophysics ★3 (fi 6) (either term, 3-0-0).

-O GEOPH 624 Theoretical Seismology

-★3 (fi 6) (either term, 3-0-0).
+GEOPH 625 Physics of Macroscopic Mixtures ★3 (fi 6) (either term, 3-0-0).

-O GEOPH 625 Physics of Macroscopic Mixtures $\star$ 3 (fi 6) (either term, 3-0-0).
-201.104 German, GERM Department of Modern Languages and Cultural Studies: Germanic, Romance, Slavic Faculty of Arts Notes - (1) The Department reserves the right to place students in the language course appropriate to their level of language skill. - (2) Placement tests may be administered in order to assess prior background.
+201.104 German, GERM Department of Modern Languages and Cultural Studies: Germanic, Romance, Slavic Faculty of Arts Notes - The Department reserves the right to place students in the language course appropriate to their level of language skill. - (2) Placement tests may be administered in order to assess prior background.
 Students with a German language background should consult a Department advisor.
-Such students may be granted advanced placement and directed to register in an advanced course more suitable to their level of ability, or they may be encouraged to seek "Credit by Special Assessment" (see §44.5) where appropriate. - (3) The Department will withhold credit from students completing courses for which prior background is deemed to make them ineligible.
-For example, 100level courses are normally restricted to students with little or no prior knowledge in that language.
-Should a student with matriculation standing, or those possessing prior background (such as native speakers or those for whom it is their first language) register in the 100-level course, credit may be withheld.
-Course Listings - (4) See also INT D 350 and 519 for courses which are offered by more than one department or Faculty and which may be taken as an option or as a course in this discipline. - (5) See also Scandinavian listings.
+Such students may be granted advanced placement and directed to register in an advanced course more suitable to their level of ability.
+Students seeking to fulfill their Language Other than English requirement may begin at any one appropriate level, but must take the full ★6 in one language. - (3) The Department will withhold credit from students completing courses for which prior background is deemed to make them ineligible.
+For example, 100-level courses are normally restricted to students with little or no prior knowledge in that language.
+Should a student with matriculation standing, or those possessing prior background (such as native speakers or those for whom it is their first language) register in the 100-level course, credit may be withheld. - (4) See also INT D 350 and 519 for courses which are offered by more than one department or Faculty and which may be taken as an option or as a course in this discipline. - (5) See also Scandinavian listings.